riscv-mcu/zephyr/boards/nuclei/fpga_eval/doc/index.rst

 You can flash nuclei evaluation soc bitstream into these boards with Nuclei RISC-V CPU such as 200/300/600/900/1000 series.

+Currently not yet support Zephyr SMP, still working on it.

 Default baudrate for zephyr on Nuclei FPGA Evaluation Board is **115200**.

 Programming and debugging